This list gives information about the programs, activities, awards, and volunteer opportunities at Brookhollow Elementary.

 Accelerated Reader (A.R.)
 A program where students read a book and then take a comprehension test.
 Students that reach a certain level of “reading” hours are invited to attend a reward party called A.R.
 Friday Night Live.
 Offered for grades 2-5 at Brookhollow.

-After school tutoring Offered to students in grades 3, 4 and 5, in preparation for TAKS testing.
+After school tutoring Offered to students in grades 3, 4 and 5, in preparation for STAAR testing.
 Tutoring happens in the late fall and throughout the spring as needed.

 Annual Drives Times of collecting items for various charities.
 Two examples from the past included books for Libraries of Love and teddy bears for the Pflugerville Police Department.
 (Throughout the year)